vnspoj/vnspoj.github.io/_wiki/algebra/polynomial.md

 ---
 layout: wiki
 wiki: true
-title: Operations on polynomials and series
+title: "Operations on polynomials and series"
 ---